Baystation12/Baystation12-Lore/Species/Vox.md

 Their most treasured, and harbored technology would happen to be the irreplacable and valuable cortical stacks.
 Cortical stacks are what make Vox, Vox.
 They hold the memories and knowledge of past Vox, giving a sense of belonging and loyalty to the Arkships that they would not have without.
 They also control much of the Vox's internal organs and systems, regulating and making them run efficiently.

+*Vox Weaponry*

+Dart Gun: This is a standard weapon seen usually employed by many Primalis during their pirate years.
+Usually used to subdue targets from afar, as well as cause covert havoc through slipping unsuspecting targets hallucinogenic, or even providing beneficial chemicals to lucky individuals.

+Spike Thrower: This is a weapon is used solely by Vox, as it’s biological nature and design leaves individuals who are not of vox origin, or a permitted user, to have mishaps involving loss of digits, or hands.
+It’s not entirely know how it works, but it appears its firing sequence is linked to the biological status of the weapon.

 **Raiders**
 Raiding has been a recent but enjoyed addition to Vox society.
 With the sudden appearance of new advanced species in the universe, it meant Vox would no longer have to create many of the things they needed.
 Instead they could make due by stealing/scavanging these things from others.
 Vox society, for once, florished as many of their long standing problems and non-working equipment was replaced by newly crafted and well working goods.
 This lasted for a few years until said species got wiser to their tricks and their bounty dwindled from a river to a trickle.
 But with trading and the odd raid/scavenged station, they still grow to new heights every year.